hydrogen-dev/SDK/molecule/ruby/docs/MoleculeApi.md

   page: 0, # Integer | Page number for the page that should be returned as the starting page.
 For example, if this is specified as 0, then the first page of the results will be the shown, if it is set as 3 then the third page of the results will be shown, and so on.
 The default is 0
   size: 25, # Integer | The number or records to be included per page.
 The default is 25.
 There is no max value.
   order_by: 'update_date', # String | The field in the response body to order the list by.
 Default is update_date.
-  ascending: false # BOOLEAN | If true, order the results in ascending order.
+  ascending: false, # BOOLEAN | If true, order the results in ascending order.
 For an alphabetical result this would be A-Z. If false, order the results in descending order.
 For an alphabetical result this would be Z-A. Default is false which would order by descending.
+  filter: 'filter_example' # String | Certain fields within an object using the GET method can be filtered except for fields stored under metadata.
+Filtering is especially useful for calls that return many different fields.
 }

 begin